leejo/battling_a_legacy_schema_with_dbic/presentation.md

 SkiResort::Model::Piste->new( id => 17 )->name;
 ```

-You're controllers are then not coupled to the data store
+Your controllers are then not coupled to the data store

 And they know nothing about the ORM